IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/REVIEW.md

 #
 -->

-# Review: IBM Cloud Functions Web User Interface
+# Review: IBM Cloud Functions (ICF) Web User Interface (Web UI)

-1. Using the IBM Cloud Functions web user interface, you can accomplish everything you can using the command line interface (CLI).
+1. When using the ICF Web UI, you can accomplish everything you can using the CLI.

-(x) true
+(x) True
-(!) false
+(!)
+False

 [explanation]
-The intent of the web user interface is to provide functional equivalency to the that provided by the CLI.
-In fact, the web ui actually provides simplified access to other IBM Cloud services such as Alarms, Cloudant, Logging and more that is often much harder to do from the command line.
+The intent of the Web UI is to provide functional equivalency to the that provided by the CLI.
+In fact, the Web UI actually provides simplified access to other IBM Cloud services such as alarms, Cloudant, logging, and more, that is often much harder to do from the command line.
 [explanation]

 ---

-1. The IBM Cloud Functions web interface provides access to logs and action metrics.
+1. The ICF Web UI provides access to logs and action metrics.

-(x) true
+(x) True
-(!) false
+(!)
+False

 [explanation]
 True.
-The **Monitor** feature of the web UI provides an easy means to view recent activations of actions and triggers over periods of time.
-The **Logging** feature can be used to automatically send complete activation records to IBM Clouds Observability service for long term retention and analysis alongside all your other IBM Cloud events.
+The **monitor** feature of the Web UI provides an easy means to view recent activations of actions and triggers over periods of time.
+The **logging** feature can be used to automatically send complete activation records to IBM Clouds Observability service for long term retention and analysis alongside all your other IBM Cloud events.
 [explanation]